azure-ad-b2c/samples/policies/guest-signup/readme.md

-# Granting "guest user" access over user's directory
+# Guest Signup or Signin

+We will grant a guest user access over an existing users directory.

 A guest user in an application will usually have the following attributes:
 * They are invited to the application.